oleksandr-shvets/clonejs/README.md

 ### See [API Documentation](http://quadroid.github.com/clonejs/symbols/%24object.html)

 The main difference with other class-producing tools like `Ext.define`, `dojo.declare`, `Backbone.Model.extend` is that `$object.clone` will return an object (prototype with defined constructor-function) instead of function (with defined prototype-object).
-So, you don't need for instantiation, you can just start using the created object right now.
+So, you don't need for instantiation, you can just start using the cloned object right now.
 But, if you need more than one instance, you can create it by `$yourProto.create`.

 Quick example: